xzava/pynamite/README.md

 ## Project status - Alpha (as of 2nd May 2022)

-Used in production, with a very narrow scope.
-Things within the scope work very well.
+Used in production, with a narrow scope.
+Things within the scope work very well, see TODO.md

-While things outside of the scope require your user feedback.
+Help improve this project with your feedback.

 ### Installation